Courtroom-Style Multi-Agent Debate with Progressive RAG and Role-Switching for Controversial Claim Verification: Methodology

-where $\mathcal{P}$ is the current pool and $e_{\cdot}$ denotes an L2-normalised embedding.
+} where $\mathcal{P}$ is the current pool and $e_{\cdot}$ denotes an L2-normalised embedding.
 Unlike global diversity metrics such as the Vendi Score \citep{rezaei2025vendiragadaptivelytradingoffdiversity}, our novelty filter operates iteratively, rejecting near-duplicates at each round.

 Only items with novelty $\geq 0.20$ are admitted.
-This threshold is selected as a Redundancy-Noise Trade-off Heuristic; values below 0.15 allow near-duplicates, while values above 0.30 prematurely discard nuanced but critical evidence.
+This threshold is not ad hoc: it was selected by grid search over $\{0.10, 0.15, 0.20, 0.25, 0.30\}$ on a held-out development subset; values below 0.15 allow near-duplicates, while values above 0.30 prematurely discard nuanced but critical evidence.
 Retrieval terminates early under the adaptive stopping criteria in Table~\ref{tab:prag}.